hyphacoop/handbook/onboarding.md

 ## Our Virtual Office

-In place of a physical meeting place we have virtual office comprised of the following spaces:
+In place of a physical place we have virtual office comprised of the following spaces:

 - Matrix Chat
 - Loomio